2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 Guide 2.
 Format Partition in Linux with Ext4 File System

 Step 2.
-Next, you must verify the file system change using the command: lsblk -f.
-This command will help the terminal print out a block device list.
+Verify the file system change using the command "lsblk -f" to print out a block device list.

 format ext4 partition